FAQs

 Is your product pet friendly?

-Many customers have told us that they especially love our natural incense blends because they can use them around their pets.
+Many customers have told us that they especially love our incense blends because they can use them around their pets.
 We’ve even spoken to owners of especially sensitive pets who were excited to be using scent again after they thought it wouldn't be possible anymore!

 Can I use your incense without a Soul Space incense holder?